HeringtonPress/OLC/CoreRules.md

 | Plate     | 4          | Treasure  |   3   |

 **Shields** Shields grant a +1 Resistance bonus requiring a free hand to use.
 Additionally a shield can be Sundered: Breaking the shield but reducing the incoming damage by a d12 instead of 1 to a minnimum of 0.
 Takes up 1 slot and is of Mundane worth.

+## Between Adventures

+Leveling up is just one way of gaining new powers.
+This is where you can convert treasures in character levels.
+If one of the following options allow you to roll on a table, you can roll once per treasure spent and choose the outcome you prefer.

+**Spend a Treasure to carouse!**

+You will attract new (non-combatant) followers, but there is a risk you end up partying a bit too hard if you fail a constitution roll.
+You level up!

+**Spend a Treasure to build a base!**

+1 Treasure can build a basic 30’30’ room, and one Valuable can be traded for 1 piece of standard furniture.

+**Spend a Treasure to learn new skills!**

+As long as you can find somebody who is an expert in them.
+Spend 1 Treasure to learn a new skill (+4) or improve a skill you already know (+2).
+You can do that once per skill between each adventure.
+Alternatively, you can spend a Treasure to learn a new attack from a creature you can train with.
+Ask the referee.

+**Spend a Treasure to hire new hirelings!**

+By default you have the choice between a specialist who can sneak and climb, or a fighter who comes equiped with armor and weapons.
+They have 0 hit points, 5 in all stats and are not suicidal.
+Each location can have more class options depending on the culture, at the referee’s disctretion.
+Hireling spellcasters know 1 spell.
+Hiring somebody costs 1 treasure, and they expect to be paid 1 treasure per adventure.

+**Are you a magic user?**

+Spend a Treasure to research new spells!
+A Treasure spent in research allows to copy one spell from a scroll or spell book into your own spell book.
+Buying a spell scroll also costs 1 treasure.
+A Treasure spent in research allow to create news spells by combining spells using spell word.

+**Do you have access to the dead body of a beast, or other raw materials?**

+Spend Treasures to craft!
+Ask the referee what makes sense to do with the materials, but dont be afraid to give ideas.
+If a Treasure is spent crafting an object, it will be magical.

+**Do you have access to a living beast?**

+Spend Treasures to tame it!
+1 Treasure makes the creature friendly to 1 person.
+1 Treasure teaches it a one-word order.

+**Do you have access to forbidden eldritch knowledge?**

+Spend a Treasure to research eldritch knowledge and roll on their mutation tables.
+Some are even beneficial!
+Each Treasure gives you advantage on that roll.

+**Can you talk with a devil or celestial?**

+Spend a Treasure to negotiate a pact: you’ll get a gift and a quest.
+Each Treasure allows you to choose between more options for your gift and quest.

+**Do you have a manual about constructs? or access to a real speciment?**

+Spend Treasures to build one.
+1 treasure equals 1 HD of construct.

+**Have you captured an elemental spirit?**

+Spend a Treasure to bind it to you: you’ll get the power to cast more spells, at a price.
+Each treasure gives you advantage when rolling the price.

+**Have you access to necromantic tomes?**

+You could spend treasures to become undead.